ga-mitchell/ga-mitchell.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Masters of Science in Physics, University of Texas at Dallas, 2022
-* B.S. in GitHub, GitHub University, 2012
+* Bachelors of Science in Physics, Purdue University, 2020

-Work experience
+Work Experience
 ======
 * Spring 2024: Academic Pages Collaborator
   * Github University